-As of March 31, 2020, the transaction price totaling \$438.7 million is comprised of: (i) the up-front payment of \$125.0 million, (ii) the cost share payment with respect to amounts incurred by the Company through December 31, 2016 of \$33.8 million, and (iii) the estimate of the net cost share consideration to be received of approximately \$279.9 million with respect to amounts incurred by the Company subsequent to December 31, 2016 and the Additional Funding.
-As of March 31, 2020, no development or regulatory milestones have been assessed as probable of being reached and thus have been fully constrained.
+As of June 30, 2020, the transaction price totaling \$449.4 million is comprised of: (i) the up-front payment of \$125.0 million, (ii) the cost share payment with respect to amounts incurred by the Company through December 31, 2016 of \$33.8 million, and (iii) the estimate of the net cost share consideration to be received of approximately \$290.6 million with respect to amounts incurred by the Company subsequent to December 31, 2016 and the Additional Funding.
+As of June 30, 2020, no development or regulatory milestones have been assessed as probable of being reached and thus have been fully constrained.

-During the three months ended March 31, 2020 and 2019, the Company recognized revenue totaling approximately \$38.6 million and \$26.2 million, respectively, with respect to the Otsuka U.S. Agreement.
+During the three months ended June 30, 2020 and 2019, the Company recognized revenue totaling approximately \$25.9 million and \$37.5 million, respectively, and approximately \$64.5 million and \$63.7 million during the six months ended June 30, 2020 and 2019, respectively, with respect to the Otsuka U.S. Agreement.
 The revenue is classified as collaboration revenue in the accompanying unaudited condensed consolidated statements of operations.
-As of March 31, 2020, there is approximately \$45.9 million of deferred revenue related to the Otsuka U.S. Agreement of which \$19.1 million is classified as current and \$26.8 million is classified as long-term in the accompanying unaudited condensed consolidated balance sheet based on the performance period of the underlying obligations.
-Additionally, as of March 31, 2020 and December 31, 2019, there is approximately \$49.3 million and \$8.9 million, respectively, in accounts receivable in the accompanying unaudited condensed consolidated balance sheet.
-As of March 31, 2020, there is also \$0.4 million in prepaid expenses and other current assets and \$0.4 million in accrued expenses and other current liabilities in the accompanying unaudited condensed consolidated balance sheet.
-There were no prepaid expenses and other current assets or accrued expenses and other current liabilities in the consolidated balance sheet as of December 31, 2019.
+As of June 30, 2020, there is approximately \$35.9 million of deferred revenue related to the Otsuka U.S. Agreement of which \$15.4 million is classified as current and \$20.6 million is classified as long-term in the accompanying unaudited condensed consolidated balance sheet based on the performance period of the underlying obligations.
+Additionally, as of June 30, 2020, there are approximately \$3.9 million in contract liabilities (included in accounts payable) and \$0.5 million in prepaid expenses and other current assets in the accompanying unaudited condensed consolidated balance sheet.
+As of December 31, 2019, there was \$8.9 million in accounts receivable in the consolidated balance sheet.

 The Company determined that the medical affairs, commercialization and non-promotional activities elements of the Otsuka U.S. Agreement represent joint operating activities in which both parties are active participants and of which both parties are exposed to significant risks and rewards that are dependent on the success of the activities.
 Accordingly, the Company is accounting for the joint medical affairs, commercialization and non-promotional activities in accordance with ASC No. 808, Collaborative Arrangements (ASC 808).
 Additionally, the Company has determined that in the context of the medical affairs, commercialization and non-promotional activities, Otsuka does not represent a customer as contemplated by ASC 606-10-15, Revenue from Contracts with Customers - Scope and Scope Exceptions.
 As a result, the activities conducted pursuant to the medical affairs, commercialization and non-promotional activities plans will be accounted for as a component of the related expense in the period incurred.
-During the three months ended March 31, 2020 and 2019, the Company incurred approximately \$0.5 million and \$0.3 million, respectively, of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement of which approximately \$0.3 million and \$0.2 million are reimbursable by Otsuka and recorded as a reduction to research and development expense during each of the three months ended March 31, 2020 and 2019, respectively.
-During each of the three months ended March 31, 2020 and 2019, Otsuka incurred approximately \$0.4 million of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement, of which approximately \$0.2 million are reimbursable by the Company and recorded as an increase to research and development expense during each of the three months ended March 31, 2020 and 2019.
+During the three months ended June 30, 2020 and 2019, the Company incurred approximately \$0.2 million and \$0.3 million, respectively, of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement of which approximately \$0.1 million are reimbursable by Otsuka and recorded as a reduction to research and development expense during each of the three months ended June 30, 2020 and 2019, Otsuka incurred approximately \$0.4 million and \$0.1 million of costs related to the cost-sharing provisions of the Otsuka U.S. Agreement, of which approximately \$0.2 million and \$0.1 million are reimbursable by the Company and recorded as an increase to research and development expense during the three months ended June 30, 2020 and 2019, respectively.